 - Each abstract submission must clearly identify the following:

-- Objectives: an introductory sentence indicating the purpose of the study
+- Objectives: an introductory sentence indicating the purpose

 - Results: a summary of the data

-- Conclusions: a statement of the conclusions
+- Conclusions: a statement of the conclusions and implications

 - Within the title and text of the abstract, omit any reference to your institution to ensure a proper, blinded review.